mjordan/islandora_themekey/README.md

 Be aware that rules using collection membership [do not work with paged content](https://github.com/mjordan/islandora_themekey/issues/4).
 Also, if an object is a member of multiple collections that are used in ThemeKey rules, the first rule in the theme switching chain will apply.

+Note that on July 19, 2015, I changed the condition name of ismemberofcollection to is_member_of_collection to improve readibility in the long list of conditions.
+You will need to update any rules you created prior to the change to use the new condition name (is_member_of_collection).
+I apologize for this backward compatibility breaking change but now that Islandora ThemeKey supports multiple conditions, I thought it was worth making their names more readable.

 ## Requirements